MeetBataviya13/Machine-learning-projects/KNN Classification/README.md

 - [ ] Add model explainability with SHAP/LIME
 - [ ] Improve data validation for uploaded batch files
 - [ ] Add a REST API for predictions
-- [ ] Deploy the app to cloud hosting

 ---